Skip to main content

 User initiates swap

-The input token is sent to the appropriate vault
+The input token is transferred to the contract

 2